-Revised Uniform Reciprocal Enforcement of Support Act (Act 8 of 1952)
+Revised Uniform Reciprocal Enforcement of Support Act Act 8 of 1952 o "because of their relationship as husband and wife" to "because of their relationship as spouses"

-MCL 780.159a (Enforcement of duties of support; defense of immunity not available)
+MCL 780.159a (enforcement of duties of support; defense of immunity not available)

-- Text: - All duties of support, including the duty to pay arrearages, are enforceable by a proceeding under this act including a proceeding for civil contempt.
-The defense that the parties are immune to suit because of their relationship as husband and wife or parent and child is not available to the obligor. - Solution: - "because of their relationship as husband and wife" to "because of their relationship as spouses"
+O All duties of support, including the duty to pay arrearages, are enforceable by a proceeding under this act including a proceeding for civil contempt.
+The defense that the parties are immune to suit because of their relationship as husband and wife or parent and child is not available to the obligor.

-MCL 780.169 (Husband and wife; privilege against disclosure inapplicable; competent witnesses; compelling testimony)
+MCL 780.169 (husband and wife; privilege against disclosure inapplicable; competent witnesses; compelling testimony

-- Text: - Laws attaching a privilege against the disclosure of communications between husband and wife are inapplicable to proceedings under this act.
-Husband and wife are competent witnesses and may be compelled to testify to any relevant matter, including marriage and parentage. - Solution: - "between husband and wife" to "between spouses" - "Husband and wife are competent" to "Spouses are competent"
+Laws attaching a privilege against the disclosure of communications between husband and wife are inapplicable to proceedings under this act.
+Husband and wife are competent witnesses and may be compelled to testify to any relevant matter, including marriage and parentage.

+- o "between husband and wife" to "between spouses" - o "Husband and wife are competent" to "Spouses are competent"

-Coercion of Married Woman by Husband (Act 85 of 1935)
+Coercion of married woman by husband Act 85 of 1935

-MCL 780.401 (Presumption of coercion by husband prohibited)
+MCL 780.401 (presumption of coercion by husband prohibited)

-- Text: - In the prosecution of any complaint or indictment charging a criminal offense, no presumption shall be indulged that a married woman committing an offense does so under coercion because she commits it in the presence of her husband. - Solution: - "because she commits it in the presence of her husband" to "because she commits it in the presence of her spouse"
+o In the prosecution of any complaint or indictment charging a criminal offense, no presumption shall be indulged that a married woman committing an offense does so under coercion because she commits it in the presence of her husband.

+o "because she commits it in the presence of her husband" to "because she commits it in the presence of her spouse"